Home | Site Index | Disclaimer | Email Me!

 Paragon Patterns has their very own Hall of Shame page.

 | Susan Wigley is listed as a designer.
-She also writes very self-serving and what we would characterize as very mis-leading articles about patterns and their use.
-Her article was so full of self-serving mis-information we almost gagged when we read it.
-EVERY paragraph, except the last, contains bad, bad, bad information.
-One falsely and boldly states: "It is a direct violation of copyright laws to manufacture sewn products from a commercial pattern and claim it as your own design."
-Here, she is referring to selling an item made from a pattern purchased by the user.
-Susan, here's your challange: show us where in the copyright laws selling items made from a pattern is "a direct violation".
-How does a moron like you even walk around unsuprvised?
-Patterns are copyrighted, not the end product.
-But then, you don't really care because you work for a pattern company and its in the best interests of your company that people believe the mis-information you spread.
+She also wrote a very self-serving and what we would characterize as a lie-filled article about patterns and their use, and her follow-up article about licensed fabrics and embroidery design was worse.
+Her articles were so full of self-serving misinformation we almost gagged when we read it.
+Virtually EVERY paragraph, in both articles, contains bad, bad, bad information.
+How does a moron like Susan Wigley even walk around unsupervised?
+Generally, patterns are not copyrightable.
+Even if patterns are copyrighted, the end product is not covered by the copyright.
+But Susan, you don't really care because you work for a pattern company and it is in the best interests of your company that people believe the misinformation you spread.
 Susan, that's called lying.
 You are pathetic and you are an idiot.
-Added April 5, 2008 | |
+Added April 5, 2008 |

 |